Individual Disability Income

 Be sure that an “Own Occupation” rider is included in your policy to ensure you are paid benefits when you are not able to work in your trained occupation.
 For example, if you are sick or disabled but still able to work delivering pizzas, you would not qualify for disability payments without the “Own Occupation” rider.

-Also, adding a Future Benefit Increase or Benefit Update rider can help you keep your policy benefits up to date without going through additional medical underwriting at a later date.
+Also, adding a Future Benefit Increase or Benefit Update rider may help you keep your policy benefits up to date without going through additional medical underwriting at a later date.
+For individual quotes, click links below:

-Group disability is an option that will give you cost savings early on, but will limit the amount of benefit you can elect over time.
+Group disability is an option that will give you cost savings early on, but will limit the amount of benefit you may elect over time.
 Typically, group disability policies max benefits payable to $15,000 per month.
 The rates for group coverage will increase at regular age intervals, i.e. 25 years old, 30 years old, 35 years old and so on.
+To participate in the group disability program, you must be a member of the MDA.

 Don’t wait too long.
 As noted above, this coverage is rated based on your age at the time of application and your overall health.